kamalmohan217/Kubernetes-Networking/README.md

 #### Container to Container Communication
 All the containers inside the pod have the same IP address as assigned to the Pod.
 The **container to container communication happens over the localhost.**
 <br><br/>
-In the diagram shown above Pod1 is a multi-container pod (with container C1 and C2) and Pod2, Pod3 and Pod4 are single container pods.
+In the diagram shown above Pod1 is a multi-container pod (with containers C1 and C2) and Pod2, Pod3 and Pod4 are single container pods.
 The Container to container communication is shown in the diagram above with green line.